raylene/eng-handbook/management/role-transitions.md

 #### Communicate the plan with the new team members

 If the feedback comes back positive, the next step is to communicate with the team, with more focus on people whose manager will potentially be changing.
-I.e. "As we discussed previously, we're considering transitioning Alice into a manager role on the team, where she'd be your new manager."
+I.e. "As we discussed previously, we're considering transitioning <Person> into a manager role on the team, where they’d be your new manager."
 This is a good time to get any additional feedback that might come out of making this more explicit.

-If there are clear blockers, that feedback should also be communicated to Alice directly.
+If there are clear blockers, that feedback should also be communicated directly.
 E.g. "I've been gathering feedback about the potential transition, and here are <XYZ> things I think we should focus on improving before we make the transition."

 #### Setup an evaluation period (~4-6 weeks)

-Mary, Alice, and the affected team members should agree on an evaluation/transition period that makes the following clear:
+The outgoing manager, new manager, and affected team members should agree on an evaluation/transition period that makes the following clear:

-* Weekly 1-1s with the new manager, Alice, as if they are the new official manager
+* Weekly 1-1s with the new manager as if they are the new official manager
-* Continued check-ins with the outgoing manager, Mary
+* Continued check-ins with the outgoing manager
-* Transfer of information / context on each individual from Mary to Alice
+* Transfer of information / context on each individual from the outgoing to the new manager

-If something comes up during the evaluation period that might block the transition, that feedback should again be shared with Alice.
+If something comes up during the evaluation period that might block the transition, that feedback should again be shared with the new manager.

 #### If successful, complete the transition and communicate it more widely

 If the evaluation period goes well and everyone is comfortable with the new role and manager, we can complete the transition.

-* Mary confirms the transition with the team
+* Outgoing manager confirms the transition with the team
-* Mary can cancel or cut down recurring 1-1s with any moved team members
+* Outgoing manager can cancel or cut down recurring 1-1s with any moved team members
 * HR-finalize the transition for each person (e.g. updating official manager information in people systems)
-* Alice is added to company engineering manager groups and meetings
+* New manager is added to company engineering manager groups and meetings
-* Alice will take over any performance reviews and will be able to read the most recent review for any of their new teammates
+* New manager will take over any performance conversations and reviews, including catching up on previous feedback or written reviews
-* Mary can announce the transition more broadly
+* Outgoing manager can announce the transition more broadly

-Once this is finalized, Alice will take on several additional responsibilities as a manager, including but not limited to:
+Once this is finalized, the new manager will take on several additional responsibilities, including but not limited to:

-* Understanding the company's people philosophy, including delivering performance reviews, level and compensation changes as they come up
+* Understanding the company's people philosophy, including delivering performance feedback and compensation changes as they come up
 * Being involved in the recruiting, hiring, spinning up new hires
 * Anything else the Engineering Manager role entails for your company